bimaguava/123-log/content/network/pfsense-firewall-behind-router-openwrt.md

       Router(config)# access-list 1 permit 192.168.1.0 0.0.0.255

   In this Cisco router example, now pfSense can ping to 8.8.8.8, but no with internet.
-So, Access-List config need to be allow for ICMP traffic.
+So, Access-List rules need to be allow for ICMP traffic.

       Router(config)# access-list 110 permit ip any any